Department of Chemistry

 Core Curriculum Requirements (42 semester credit hours)

-Students seeking the Bachelor of Science degree in Chemistry must fulfill University Core Curriculum requirements in the same manner as other students.
-The courses listed below satisfy both degree requirements and Core Curriculum requirements; however, if these courses are taken to satisfy both requirements, then students may need to take additional courses in order to meet the minimum number of semester credit hours required for this degree.
+Students seeking the B.S. degree in Chemistry must fulfill University Core Curriculum requirements in the same manner as other students.
+The courses listed below satisfy both degree requirements and Core Curriculum requirements; however, if these courses are taken to satisfy both requirements, then students may need to take additional courses to meet the minimum number of semester credit hours required for this degree.

-MAT 1214 may be used to satisfy the core requirement in Mathematics as well as a major requirement.
-The following two courses may be used to satisfy the core requirement in Life and Physical Sciences as well as major requirements: PHY 1943 and PHY 1963.
-STA 1053 may be used to satisfy the Component Area Option core requirement as well as a major requirement.
+MAT 1213 may be used to satisfy the core requirement in Mathematics as well as a major requirement.
+The following two courses may be used to satisfy the core requirement in Life and Physical Sciences and major requirements: PHY 1943 and PHY 1963.
+STA 1053 may be used to satisfy the Component Area Option core requirement and a major requirement.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements.